5. Teaching Prepositions of Place : The Dead Fish Mystery

 11) The teacher sketches a table.

-This is a table, and (pointing) from here to here is two meters long.
+This is a table.
 How can we describe it?
 It’s long.

 There’s a long table between the armchair and the TV.